gradle/gradle/subprojects/docs/src/docs/release/notes.md

  these legacy configurations work in multi-project builds.
 We strongly encourage you to use the `api`(java-library plugin only), `implementation` and `runtimeOnly` configurations instead.
 These are mapped as expected, with `api` being exposed to the consumer's compile classpath and `implementation` and `runtimeOnly` only available on the consumer's runtime classpath.

-### Memory settings and forking not tracked as inputs for JVM compilation
+### Memory settings not tracked as inputs for JVM compilation

 Previously Gradle would treat JVM compilation tasks as out-of-date whenever their memory settings changed compared to the previous execution.
-The same would happen if a forking compilation task was changed to non-forking, or vice versa.
 Since Gradle 4.0, these parameters are not treated as inputs anymore, and thus the compilation tasks will stay up-to-date when they are changed.

 ### Groovy upgraded to 2.4.11